Zman350x/AdvancedComputerSystemsProjects/Project1/project-report.md

 # Project 1
+## General Info
+Computer/CPU info can be found in the README at the root of this repository

 ## Usage
 The default `make` target will create a baseline and vectorized build of each source file, as well as assembly outputs (in `src/asm-*/`) and vectorization